Menu

 Are You on Team MSM?

-What’s your take on the Model Y Midnight Silver Metallic colour?
+What’s your take on the Tesla Midnight Silver Metallic?
 Love it or too subtle?
 Or not worth the extra price?
 Let me know!
 I’m also, curious, what colour do you think I should wrap my Model Y if not mattering it out with Xpel Stealth?
 Let me know in the comments below!